 Osteopathy differs from other therapies in that it is not so much a treatment technique but more a philosophy that looks at the human being as a self regulating, self healing organism.
 A whole range of treatment techniques and approaches can then be drawn upon to stimulate the body to heal and balance itself.
-The osteopath does not focus so much on the area of pain but looks at the whole person to see why they are in pain and why the pain in manifesting in the way it is.
+Therefore the osteopath does not focus so much on the area of pain but looks at the whole person to see why they are in pain and why the pain in manifesting in the way it is.

 Using skilled evaluation, diagnosis and a wide range of hands-on techniques, osteopaths can identify important types of dysfunction in your body.
 Osteopathic treatment involves gentle and effective manual techniques, including soft tissue stretching, mobilisation, inhibition and manipulation.
 These techniques can assist in improving elasticity, strength, endurance, mobility and performance.

 In Australia, osteopaths are Masters Degree university trained in anatomy, physiology, pathology, general medical diagnosis and osteopathic techniques.
 Osteopaths are primary healthcare practitioners and are trained to recognise conditions which require medical referral.
 They are also trained to perform standard medical examinations of the musculoskeletal, cardiovascular, respiratory and nervous systems.